“You will see the top of the tower.”

 And he knows, in his gut, that he’s done the right thing.
 That Carter is looking out for him.
 That the vampire has extended him an extraordinary opportunity, the chance of a lifetime.
 So what if he’s called slave?
 As if interns have it any better.
 At least Carter’s honest.
 Honest and so much more.

 “You’ll be experiencing feelings of euphoria, but you can get out of bed now,” the vampire notes clinically.

 “My species’ blood carries a variety of properties beyond the wildest dreams of modern doctors.
 There’s not many ailments it can’t cure.
 Aging among them.”

-“For as long as you drink of me, you’ll live forever.
+“For as long as you drink of me, you’re immortal.
 We can take as long as we like to scale the tower.”